-The Sprints were held in the same place - Seward Park - a week later.
+The Sprints were held in the same place - Seward Park - two weeks later.
 In a remarkable turnaround and a credit to Leanderson and his team's perseverance, the freshmen, JV's, and varsity all would win.
 Two weeks after being swept by Cal, the JV's and freshmen both won by at least a length, the varsity fighting down the course with UBC and winning this time by nine-tenths of a second, California coming third.
 The men, so rocked just two weeks previous, hoisted the broom up the Shellhouse flagpole in celebration.
-John Vynne, the JV stroke, said about the days leading into the race “There has been a lot better attitude…everyone really wanted this one.”
+John Vynne, the JV stroke, said about the days leading into the race, “There has been a lot better attitude…everyone really wanted this one.”

 Back to conditioning for distance - and the heat - the men embarked on a three week schedule of endurance training for the IRA.
 On June 19th the Huskies finished third in the frosh event, fourth in the JV event, and third in the varsity race.
 The varsity race - back to lining up fifteen crews across for one race - saw Washington advance after a poor start from twelfth place to third, methodically rowing through almost every crew except for Navy - the eventual winner - and Cornell.
 “They didn’t fold" said Leanderson “there are some fighters in there.”